kanidm/kanidm/designs/password-import.rst

 * Once off account import - this is where we are migrating from an existing system to kanidm
 * Long term password sync - this is where an external system will sync and provide password hashes into kanidm.

+In the situation where the external system has access to the cleartext of the password, the standard password set mechanisms and apis can be used instead.

 Possible Account Configurations
 -------------------------------